Testosterone is vital to your strength, vitality, and overall wellbeing.

 If you are found to have low testosterone, you may benefit from testosterone replacement therapy.
 Testosterone therapy is a safe and effective way to replace what time takes away.

 Testosterone therapy can be given to you in a number of ways, including: hormone replacement pellets, injections, skin-patches, creams, lozenges, or any combination thereof.
 You and your doctor will decide together which delivery method is best for your needs and lifestyle.
+Injection therapy is however, the most effective method of administration of testosterone replacement.

 Testosterone therapy is designed to make you feel younger, stronger, and improve your confidence, so you can continue to do all the things you enjoy most in life.